pinnaculum/galacteek/galacteek/docs/manual/en/glossary.rst

         ENS_

+    garbage collector

+        The job of the IPFS garbage collector is to routinely purge unneeded/obsolete objects from
+        the IPFS objects repository.

     galacteek

-        Browser for the distributed web
+        Browser and content crafter for the distributed web

     go-ipfs